-Position rack in the center of oven and place cheesecake on it.
+Position rack in the centre of oven and place cheesecake on it.
 Place a shallow pan full of water on the lower rack in the oven.

-Bake for an hour, or until the edge of the cheesecake is puffed but the center is still wobbly and wet looking.
+Bake for an hour, or until the edge of the cheesecake is puffed but the centre is still wobbly and wet looking.

 Turn off the oven with the door slightly opened, let the cheesecake sit in the oven to cool completely, at least an hour.

 To prepare the topping, in a large sauce pan, combine the strawberries, sugar and lemon juice and cook over a medium heat for 5 minutes, or until the sugar has melted and the mixture has thickened slightly.
 Remove the strawberries and continue to cook for another 5 minutes, or until the syrup has reduced by half.
 Remove the pan from the heat and let cool completely.